Kure Atoll: 19th century

 In 1867, the USS Lackawanna surveyed the atoll to produce more accurate charts of the reefs.

-The USS Saginaw wrecked on the atoll in October 1870.
+The USS Saginaw was wrecked on the atoll in October 1870.
 The crew was able to abandon ship, but not much was saved.
 A crew of five sailed the captain's gig to the island of Kauai, but only one survived the difficult month-long voyage.
-Despite this, word did get to the authorities, who sent a rescue ship to the stranded crew which was able to rescue them in January 1871.
+Despite this, word did get to the authorities, who sent a rescue ship to the stranded crew, which was able to rescue them in January 1871.

 The vessel Dunnottar Castle shipwrecked in 1886, and the crew was able to reach Kauai eventually; however, some lives were lost.